ar-io/ar-io-sdk/README.md

 The SDK provides TypeScript types.
 When you import the SDK in a TypeScript project types are exported from `./lib/types/[node/web]/index.d.ts` and should be automatically recognized by package managers, offering benefits such as type-checking and autocompletion.

+[!NOTE]

+> Typescript version 5.3 or higher is recommended.

 ## IOToken & mIOToken

 The IO process stores all values as mIO (milli-IO) to avoid floating-point arithmetic issues.
 The SDK provides an `IOToken` and `mIOToken` classes to handle the conversion between IO and mIO, along with rounding logic for precision.